AditiArya123/sql-Dannys-diner-analysis/solution.md

 ---

 ### 2. How many days has each customer visited the restaurant?
+Measures customer engagement and visit frequency to understand loyalty patterns.
 ```sql
 select customer_id, count(distinct order_date) as visit_count
 from sales